 We can do robe photos, Pinterest style details setups, and/or anything else you would like.
 You hired me, so I’ll do whatever you want!
 Keep in mind though, elaborate detail setups typically require time to be added if you don’t want to take away from the photojournalistic coverage of your day.
 You can read more about my approach for wedding day details below.
 They are always captured, just in a very real way unless otherwise requested.

-Typically, for wedding prep, I recommend at least an 1.5 hours of us being able to be present and document your story before you have to leave for the first look or ceremony.
-2 hours is more ideal.
-If you want stagnant details along with my standard photojournalistic style, it’s almost a necessity.
+Typically, for wedding prep, I recommend at least 1 hour of us being able to be present and document your story before you have to leave for the first look or ceremony.
+1.5-2 hours is more ideal though.
+If you want stagnant details along with my standard photojournalistic style, at least 1.5hrs is almost a necessity.

-Less is More – Why you shouldn’t add formal photos to this part of the day
+Less is More – Why you shouldn’t add formal photos to the getting ready part of the day

 Perfect Wedding Day Timeline – First Look